-k Funding
+k) Funding

 The Group meets the entire cost of funding the defined benefit pension plans.
 The funding requirements are based on regular actuarial valuations of the Plans made every three years and the assumptions used to determine the funding required may differ from those set out above.
-The Group expects to pay nil to the pension plans in the 2022 financial year.
+A full review of the financial position of the RBL Group Plan will take place during the 2023 financial year.

 The Group operates the post-retirement medical benefit plan as a self-insured arrangement administered by insurance brokers.
-The Group expects to pay \$3.7 million to the medical plan in the 2022 financial year.
+The Group expects to pay \$6.2 million to the medical plan in the 2022 financial year.